Aref-Akminasi/aws-developer-associate/Lambda.md

 - Your Lambda function is invoked **synchronously**
 - An **event source mapping** is created internally in Lambda
 - The event source mapping polls the service and returns a batch
+- Requires an appropriate IAM execution role to pull

 ### Kinesis & DynamoDB